Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Mathematical Modeling AMoD Systems

 \subsubsection{Benefits}

-The queueing-theoretic model preserves the discrete nature of passenger arrivals and allows the direct application of queueing theory to compute key performance metrics, such as node throughput~\cite{shortle2018fundamentals}, which corresponds to vehicle movement and availability in \gls{abk:amod} systems.
-It explicitly accounts for system randomness and ensures performance in expectation.
-The derived policies maintain system equilibrium, preventing queues and waiting times from growing indefinitely~\cite{iglesias2019bcmp,zhang2016control,zhang2018analysis}.
+Queueing-theoretic models preserve the discrete nature of passenger arrivals and allow the direct use of queueing theory to compute key performance metrics, such as node throughput~\cite{shortle2018fundamentals}, which corresponds to vehicle movement and availability in \gls{abk:amod} systems.
+They explicitly capture system randomness and guarantee performance in expectation, and the resulting policies maintain system equilibrium, preventing queues and waiting times from growing unbounded~\cite{iglesias2019bcmp,zhang2016control,zhang2018analysis}.